dhall-lang/dhall-lang/standard/semantics.md

 ## Substitution

+β-reduction requires support for substitution, which consists in replacing the uses of a given variable in an expression by another expression.
-You can find the substitution semantics in the following separate document:
+You can find the semantics of substitution in the following separate document:

 * [Substitution](./substitution.md)